projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

        from the guest VM.

-       If hypervisor relocation is disabled, verify that :option:`hv.MEMORY.HV_RAM_START` and the hypervisor RAM size computed by the linker do not overlap with the hypervisor's reserved buffer space allocated in the Service VM.
+       If hypervisor relocation is disabled, verify that :option:`hv.MEMORY.HV_RAM_START` and the hypervisor RAM size computed by the linker
+       do not overlap with the hypervisor's reserved buffer space allocated in the Service VM.
 Service VM GPA and HPA are a 1:1 mapping.

-       If hypervisor relocation is enabled, reserve the memory below 256MB, since hypervisor could be relocated anywhere between 256MB and 4GB.
+       If hypervisor relocation is enabled, reserve the memory below 256MB, since the hypervisor could be relocated anywhere between 256MB and 4GB.

+       Enable address space layout randomization (ASLR) on the Service VM.
-       You should enable ASLR on SOS.
-This ensures that when guest Linux is relocating kernel image, it will avoid this buffer address.
+       This ensures that when the guest Linux is relocating the kernel image, it will avoid this buffer address.

      - ::